Kuanlingliu/Ticket-Triage-System-with-LLMs/README.md

 When runing the code, you need to input your hugging face token and Authtoken from your ngork website to run the prototype app.

-**Prototype Demonstration**
-You can view the video demonstration of the prototype on [Google Drive](https://drive.google.com/file/d/1PkeEPrntjPpSI7pB1yTZGgUgnQAlC7KT/view?usp=sharing).